 Use this icon to add an inline image using hotlinking.
 You will need to make sure the image is hosted on an image hosting platform.

 Use this tool to embed resources (iframes) hosted by other services.
-This option allows embedding from content providers such as YouTube, Vimeo, Wistia, Google Maps, or Lucidchart.

 Click the decrease or increase options to decrease or increase the indent of text.